-Potentially both but all requirements of the Uniform Act will be followed.
+The City of Wharton will be acquiring properties on behalf of USACE but all requirements of the Uniform Act will be followed.
 The foundation process to acquire private land by the federal government in a uniform and equitable way is spelled out in detail in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, and amended in 1987.
 This law is commonly referred to as the Uniform Act.

 When will property owners begin to be contacted?
-Once a Project Partnership Agreement has been signed then the acquisition of property may begin.

 Is there a published schedule yet for when design and construction will be complete?